llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 ____________________

 This question is one of the most crucial to this study.
 English is listed as it is indeed the main language spoken (a prestige language) in Saint Lucia.
 Apart from modern English, legal (and medical) professionals can claim to be multilingual based on their foundational studies of Latin; placing this detail acknowledges this field facet.
 Saint Lucian Kwéyòl (Antillean Creole/Patios) is inquired about, as it is the heritage language of the island.
 French and Spanish are inquired about as they are common language offerings at all high schools on the island.
 Dutch, and Portuguese, and to a lesser extent Hindi and Gaelige/Irish, are other common languages to the rest of the Caribbean due to colonialization and indentured labor.
-Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work [jica.go.jp/stlucia/].
+Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work {% cite kobayashi_2020 %}.
 Due to an increased presence of Chinese investors and tourists in the Caribbean, and general funding of local projects by China, one's ability to understand Mandarin is becoming increasingly valuable.

 The column category "understand" was added to account for the possible occurrence of receptive bilingualism among lawyers in the Caribbean.
 This consideration is valid as multilingualism is prevalent in this region; persons here may encounter various languages, yet have been unable to effectively respond.
 The presence of a prestige language, such as English, may draw speakers away from heritage languages;  these heritage languages can suffer from dropping numbers of speakers when receptive bilingualism is not followed up with focused efforts.